equalitie/ouinet/README.md

 When you are done testing the Ouinet client, you may shut it down by hitting Ctrl+C.

+#### A note on persistent options

+Please note that a few selected options (like the log level and which request mechanisms are enabled) are saved when changed, either from the command line or the client front-end (see below).

+On client start, the values of saved options take precedence over those in the configuration file, but not over those in the command line.
+You can use the `--drop-saved-opts` option to drop the values of saved options altogether.

+Please run the client with `--help` to see which options are persistent.

 ### Testing the client with a browser

 Once your local Ouinet client is running (see above), if you have Firefox